beancount/docs/docs/24_beancount_design_doc.md

 All transactions must balance by “weight.”
 There is no exception.
 Beancount transactions are required to have balanced, period.

 In particular, there is no allowance for exceptions such as the “virtual postings” that can be seen in Ledger.
 The first implementation of Beancount allowed such postings.
 As a result, I often used them to “resolve” issues that I did not know how to model well otherwise.
 When I rewrote Beancount, I set out to convert my entire input file to avoid using these, and over time I succeeded in doing this and learned a lot of new things in the process.
-I have since become convinced that virtual postings are wholly unnecessary, and that make them available only provides a *crutch* upon which a lot of users will latch instead of learning to model transfers using balanced transactions.
+I have since become convinced that virtual postings are wholly unnecessary, and that making them available only provides a *crutch* upon which a lot of users will latch instead of learning to model transfers using balanced transactions.
 I have yet to come across a sufficiently convincing case for them[^1].

 This provides the property that any subsets of transactions will sum up to zero.
 This is a nice property to have, it means we can generate balance sheets at any point in time.
 Even when we eventually [<span class="underline">support settlement dates or per-posting dates</span>](28_settlement_dates_in_beancount.md), we will split up transactions in a way that does not break this invariant.